osklunds/Distributed-SWMR-register/README.md

 Node 3 starts and ends write number 12 (which also happens to writes the value `12` to the register).
 Node 2 stops read 59 and gets `12`.
 Node 3 then starts write 13.
 Node 1 later reads `12`, which just means that the write hadn't been completed yet.
 However, at the end, Node 2 manages to read `13`.

+Check the overview below for more info about running the code.

 ## Repository overview

 The `application` directory contains the code for an instance of an ABD node.
 On each computer you want to be part of this distributed system, you run the code in this directory.
 More details are in `application/README.md`.
 This is the most important and interesting part of this repository.